collective/rapido.plone/docs/tutorial.rst

             type: ACTION
             label: Like

-Now, if we click on the "Like" button, the block is just reloaded dynamically, and we keep in our current page.
+Now, if we click on the *"Like"* button, the block is just reloaded dynamically, and we stay in our current page.

 Counting the votes
 ------------------

 Let's go back to ``rate.py``, and focus on the ``like`` function implementation.

-When a user clicks on the "Like" button, we need to get the current content the user voted for, check how many votes it already has, and add one new vote.
+When a user clicks on the *"Like"* button, we need to get the current content the user voted for, check how many votes it already has, and add one new vote.

-Rapido allows to create **records**, so we will create a record for each content and we will use the content path as an id.
+Rapido allows to create **records**, so we will create a record for each content item, and we will use the content path as an id.

 So let's replace our current implementation with: